 I vividly remember meeting with a man who had been a leader in a Christian organization until he committed immorality.
 I asked him, "What could have been done to prevent this?"
 He paused only for a moment, then said with haunting pain and precision, "If only I had really known, really thought through and weighed what it would cost me and my family and my Lord, I honestly believe I would never have done it."

-About twenty-five years ago, while pastors at Good Shepherd Community Church, my friend Alan Hlavka and I both developed lists of all the specific consequences we could think of that would result from our immorality as pastors.
+Years ago, while pastors at Good Shepherd Community Church, my friend Alan Hlavka and I both developed lists of all the specific consequences we could think of that would result from our immorality as pastors.
 The lists were devastating, and to us they spoke more powerfully than any sermon or article on the subject.

 Periodically, especially when travelling or when in a time of temptation or weakness, we read through our list.
 In a personal and tangible way it brings home God's inviolate law of choice and consequence.
 It cuts through the fog of rationalization and fills our hearts with the healthy, motivating fear of God.
 We find that when we begin to think unclearly, reviewing this list yanks us back to the reality of the law of the harvest and the need both to fear God and the consequences of sin.